cnsuhao/engine1/ReadMe.md

 In the BioGears source code tree is an sdk folder.
 This folder provides examples of how to use BioGears.
-During the build and install, all the files needed to integrate its libraries into your application are placed into this folder.
+During the build and install, all the header and library files needed to integrate BioGears into your application are placed into the build/install folder
 External applications only need to reference this directory for headers and libraries for their build.
-The SDK contains the following folders
-- include - headers files needed for code integration
-- lib - libraries needed for code integration
-- howto - a set of simple drivers (in both C++ and Java) showing how to use BioGears

-Note, your application will still need to execute within the bin directory as it has the binaries and data files in it.
+Note, your application will still need to execute within the build/install/bin directory as it has the binaries and data files in it.

 There is a CMakeLists.txt in the sdk folder that you can also run to build and run any of the provided howto examples.
 You can edit the BioGearsEngineHowTo.cpp to run a particular example, and even code in the HowToSandbox.cpp to run your own engine!